-Please register your interest using the NBSAN registration form by Friday, 1st May.
+Please register using the NBSAN registration form by Friday, 1st May.

 Monday 18th May